afborchert/csp/README.md

 ### Comments
 The commenting style of Ada and C is supported:
-* For single-line comments `//` or `--` can be used which extend to the end of the line.
+* `--` can be used for comments that extend to the end of the line.
 * Comments can be enclosed in `/*` and `*/`.

 ### Identifiers and keywords